gidjituser/HelloReact/README.md

 	- Select a Launcher Panel
 	- Select **"All Other Actions"**
-	- From the available action list select **"React Native Action View"**
+	- From the available action list select **"React Native µApp"**
 	- Press **"Select Github Zip"** and search for your repository in the WebView.
 Example enter ***'user:Your Github user name'*** in the search field.
 You can also use other Github advanced search features to find your repo.
 	- Select your repo once you have found it.
-When your zipped bundle has been detected, a blue button will appear in the bottom right.
+When a zipped bundle has been detected, a blue button will appear in the bottom right.
 Press it to confirm (Please note that Github will automatically generate this zipped bundle).
 Gidjit will extract the required files from the zip.
-They should have the following structure/files. ***_Project.zip -> RepoName-branch -> [package.json, icon.png, main.ios.jsbundle, assets ....]_***.
+They will have the following structure/files. ***_Project.zip -> RepoName-branch -> [package.json, icon.png, main.ios.jsbundle, assets ....]_***.
 Alternatively if you do not want to use Github you can directly enter the URL of your bundle zipped in the text field below **"Select Github Zip"**.
 You will need to zip the bundle yourself and make sure it has the structure and files mentioned above.
 	- Once complete just press **"Done"** and your action is ready to go
-	- When viewing your app it can be updated by pressing the **info** (top-left) and selecting **"Update"**.
+	- While viewing your RN app in Gidjit it can be updated by pressing the **info** (top-left) and selecting **"Update"**.

 ### Updates